cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 FLTA006 Message In A Booster (LM400 Pathfinder)"
+title: "\U0001F680 Alpha | \U0001F6F0 FLTA006 Message In A Booster (LM400 Pathfinder Tech Demo)"
 description: >-
-  Firefly Aerospace's Alpha rocket launched the FLTA006 'Message In A Booster' mission carrying Lockheed Martin's LM400 Pathfinder satellite from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
-Despite a successful liftoff and ascent, a failure in the upper stage Lightning engine nozzle after separation caused a loss of thrust, preventing orbital insertion.
+  Firefly Aerospace's Alpha rocket launched the FLTA006 'Message In A Booster' mission carrying Lockheed Martin's LM400 Pathfinder tech demo satellite from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
+Despite a successful liftoff and ascent, a stage separation event led to a failure in the upper stage Lightning engine nozzle, which caused a loss of thrust, preventing orbital insertion.
 Both the upper stage and the payload safely impacted the Pacific Ocean near Antarctica.
 The FAA subsequently grounded Alpha pending a formal mishap investigation.
 tags:
   - Alpha
   - Firefly